Health (game terminology): Presentation

 The health indicator can be represented in various ways.
 The most basic forms are fractions and health bars, as well as various icons such as hearts or shields.
 More recent games can use a nonlinear health bar, where earlier hits take off more damage than later ones, in order to make the game appear more exciting.

 The indicator can be combined with other elements of the game interface.
-Doom uses a character portrait located at the bottom of the screen as such an indicator.
-If the hero takes damage, his face will be covered with blood.
+Doom uses a character portrait located at the bottom of the screen as such an indicator, in addition to a numerical health percentage display.
+If the hero takes damage, his face will appear increasingly pained and blood-covered.
 The health point indicator can also be part of the character.
 In Dead Space, it is located on the main character's costume.
 In Trespasser, it is represented as a tattoo on the main character's chest.
 In Half-Life: Alyx, a VR game, the indicator is located on the back of the player's non-dominant hand, requiring the player to physically look at their tracked hand to check their health.
 The character's condition can be conveyed through sound.
 In Dungeons of Daggorath, the frequency of the player character's audible heartbeat is dependent on how much damage has been received.
 Silent Hill uses a similar system, but transmits the heartbeat via vibrations from the DualShock controller.

 The player character's health point indicator often occupies a significant position in the game's heads-up display.
-In The Legend of Zelda, it occupies one third of the entire display.
+In The Legend of Zelda, it occupies one third of the HUD.
 However, a number of games do without such an indicator.
 In the Super Mario series, the player character initially only has one health point, and the character's appearance is used to signify the number of health points; if the character collects a Super Mushroom, they grow in size and gain an additional health point.
 In a number of first-person shooters, such as Call of Duty or Halo, the numerical value of the character's health points is hidden from the player.
 However, when the player character receives a large amount of damage, the game screen (or the part of the screen to which damage was dealt) is painted red, often including drops of blood, which simulates the effect of real-life injury.
 As health is restored, these effects gradually disappear.